quinn3905/SlayingZombiesWithNeuralNets/README.md

 Special thanks to the University of Illinois NetMath Program and the mathematics department at William Fremd High School

-After work by the creators of doublezoom.free.fr and http://www.ai-junkie.com/index.html
+After work by the creators of http://doublezoom.free.fr and http://www.ai-junkie.com/index.html